Suiiki

 Suiiki (水域) is a Japanese manga series written and illustrated by Yuki Urushibara.
 It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 2009 to October 2010, with its chapters collected in two tankōbon volumes.

+Plot

+Chinami Kawamura is a middle school student on her school's swim team.
+Her town is in a severe summer drought that has left her town with water restrictions.
+While practicing in the intense heat, Chinami collapses from heat exhaustion and awakens in a dreamlike riverside village beside a flowing river.
+There she meets a boy named Sumio and his elderly father.

+After regaining consciousness, Chinami repeatedly finds herself drawn back to the same mysterious place whenever she faints.
+As she explores the village, she begins uncovering its connection to a settlement that was submerged by a dam and to secrets tied to her own family's past.

 Publication

-Suiiki is written and illustrated by Yuki Urushibara.
-The manga was serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 25, 2009 to October 25, 2010.
+Written and illustrated by Yuki Urushibara, Suiiki was serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 25, 2009, to October 25, 2010.
 Kodansha collected its chapters into two individual tankōbon volumes released on January 21, 2011.
 On the same day, Kodansha also published the series in two aizoban volumes.
 Kodansha re-released the series in two shinsōban volumes on May 23, 2018.

-The manga is licensed in France by Ki-oon and in Spain by Milky Way Ediciones.